sony/genwarp/README.md

 **Initialisation**

-Import GenWarp class and instantiate with the config.
+Import GenWarp class and instantiate it with a config.
 Set the path to the checkpoints directory to `pretrained_model_path` and select the model version in `checkpoint_name`.
 For more options, check out [GenWarp.py](genwarp/GenWarp.py)

 ``` python
 from genwarp import GenWarp